6019665/2024

 1. By a claim form presented on 25 November 2024, the Claimant brought complaints of detriment and dismissal on the grounds of public interest disclosure (‘whistleblowing’) and unpaid wages in relation to his employment as a chef at the Tudor Rose Court retirement development, Southsea over a period of four months in 2024.

-35 more chunks not shown.
+35 more sections not shown.